The Sycamore Group

 -

-Insurrection Act of 1807 authorizing the employment of US military forces inside the US in cases of insurrection or civil disorder.
+The Insurrection Act of 1807 authorizes the employment of US military forces inside the US in cases of insurrection or civil disorder.
+More

 -